STUDY JAPANESE ONLINE WITH NATIVES HERE

 Sticker for people with hearing disease

-In addition to the general disability tag, Japan has an exclusive tag for the hearing impaired.
-A green sticker with a yellow butterfly.
-She is known as chokaku shōgai-sha hyōshiki [聴覚障害者標識] which literally means "Hearing Impaired Etiquette".
+In addition to the general disability label, Japan has an exclusive one for the hearing impaired.
+A green label with a yellow butterfly.
+It is known as chōkaku shōgai-sha hyōshiki [聴覚障害者標識], which literally means "label for the hearing impaired."

 Why the butterfly symbol?
 In Japanese the word butterfly is pronounced “cho” as well as the word hearing (Chōkaku) or the word impaired of hearing (Chōkakushō).